BYOD in Higher Education

 Students want to get on with their studies.

-Providing VDI virtualizes the desktop.
-Applications generally slow down as the pixels stream down the line.
-And, what happens when a student wants to work offline?
+VDI is great for virtualizing the desktop.
+But software apps generally slow down as the pixels stream down the line, from server to endpoint.
+And what happens when a student wants to work offline...?

 Students hate labs.

 They don't want to rely on access and availability of specific rooms/labs to get work done.
 They want to work wherever and whenever they want.
-It's the modern day approach to flexible working.
+It's the modern day approach to flexible working, an important perk many graduates look for when it comes to finding their first job.

 Students love app stores.

 Students expect an 'app store' or a simple and easy way to get the software they need.
-They expect this to be on-demand from day one.
+They expect this to be on-demand from day one; A 'go-to' place for all their software.

 Awesome university IT department.